 It certainly seems like the objective genitive was the preferred interpretation in the early Greek and Latin patristic writings.
 But what about the early English Bibles?
 It is interesting that the Coverdale Bible of 1535 translates πίστεως Ἰησοῦ Χριστοῦ (pisteos Iesou Christou) in Romans 3:22 as the objective genitive "faith on Iesus Christ."
 This is significant because it means that the early English Bible translators were aware of the objective genitive translation of the Greek.
 However, all other early English Bibles translate it as "faith of Jesus Christ."
 This may seem to suggest that these translators preferred a subjective genitive interpretation of the Greek, but this would be a hasty conclusion to draw.
 We already saw with the Latin that the phrase "faith of Jesus Christ" can be interpreted as an objective genitive.
 This means that "faith of Jesus Christ" could possibly be an English archaism for "faith in Jesus Christ."
 In fact, the paper The Objective Genitive and "Run-Awayes Eyes" shows that the objective genitive was in common use in Elizabethan English.

-This topic is of particular importance to me because I am currently in the processes of revising the American Standard Version's New Testament to conform to the Textus Receptus.
-Although I previously preferred the subjective genitive rendering "faith of Jesus Christ," I will be maintaining the American Standard Version's rendering of "faith in Jesus Christ" for Romans 3:22.
+Although I previously preferred the subjective genitive rendering "faith of Jesus Christ," I am now persuaded that the objective genitive rendering "faith in Jesus Christ" is correct.
 It is very well possible that the King James translator's themselves interpreted "faith of Jesus Christ" in Romans 3:22 as "faith in Jesus Christ."
 The internal evidence for this is found in Romans 3:26 where they translate the similar Greek expression πίστεως Ἰησοῦ (pisteos Iesou) as "believeth in Jesus."